xaviachristi/earthquake-monitor/pipeline/README.md

 - The `pipeline` is ran with python and the `pipeline` script
 - The `pipeline` script takes two arguments start and end
 - These arguments define the time window that the `pipeline` will query the api over
-- Both take dates in the format "YYYY-MM-DD HH:MM"
+- Both take hour differences as integers
 - End is not required and if it is not given the current time is used
-- `python3 pipeline --start "2025-06-12 00:00" --end "2025-06-12 01:00"`
+- `python3 pipeline --start 2 --end 1`
-- This example command would run the pipeline and upload data from the api that occured on the 12th June 2025 from midnight to 1 am
+- This example command would run the pipeline and upload data from the api that occured between one and two hors ago

 ## Docker